 1. Jump Straight Up In The Air

 The best test for determining if you are regular or goofy is to run and jump as high as you possibly can off one leg.
-If you chose to jump from your right leg, that means your right foot is dominant and your Onewheel stance is most likely regular.
+If you choose to jump from your right leg, that means your right foot is dominant and your Onewheel stance is most likely regular.
 If you chose to jump from your left leg, then your Onewheel stance is most likely goofy.

 2. Walk Upstairs